hiCozyty/blog/src/lib/posts/Splunk_Log_Analysis_On_Oracle_Cloud_Instance.md.md

     endscript
 }
 ```
-Check for syntax errors
+To check for syntax errors, I ran the below command:
 ```
 sudo logrotate -d /etc/logrotate.d/secure-daily
 ```

-Force a rotation to test (actually rotates the file)
+To force a rotation to test (actually rotates the file), I ran the below command:
 ```
 sudo logrotate -f /etc/logrotate.d/secure-daily